Welcome to the My First Five Years Articles page. Here you will find more in depth information about our 6 streams of development.

 Sensory development is the way in which children learn to use their senses to explore the world around them and the way that they use information from their senses to help them to move, balance and respond to their needs.
 As children grow, they will use their senses of vision, touch, taste, smell, hearing, proprioception (sense of their body), vestibular sense (balance) and interoception (awareness of sensations inside their body) to explore and learn about themselves and the world around them.

-It is often thought that creativity is about the arts.
-This can be true of dance, sculpture, painting and drawing, for example, as these can all foster creativity.
-But it is also possible to be creative in scientific ways.
+When we think about creativity, we often think about creative arts such as dance, sculpture, painting and drawing, but it is also possible to be creative in scientific ways.
 Creative-scientific explorations can involve problem-solving, testing an idea to see if it works or is true, investigating, discovering and inventing.
-Creativity was traditionally thought to be limited to a special set of ‘creative’ people, however, we can all be creative given the opportunity.
+Creativity was traditionally thought to be limited to a special set of ‘creative’ people, but we can all be creative given the opportunity.